ddimaria/wmcp/wmcp-361/README.md

 ### Responsible Investing

 **The  Warm Glow Effect**: Investing in funds aligned with an investor's values increases the amount of satisfaction received from the investment.
-Maximizing satisfaction more important than maximizing wealth, so it's the wealth manager's role to determin this.
+Maximizing satisfaction is more important than maximizing wealth, so it's the wealth manager's role to determine this.
 Investors in socially responsible companies are more patient when the investment looses money and is more loyal to the advisor who helps their client increase their sense of purpose.

 Impact investing (aka sustainable investments) started in the 1700s by groups like the Religious Society of Friends (Quakers) and John Wesley.
 These excluded mis-aligned investments, which is known as **socially responsible investing (SRI)**.